Deutsche Bank, Commerzbank merger talk 'speculation': German finance minister

 Germany's Finance Minister Olaf Scholz said on Friday he was in talks with banks about their future and called reports of a merger of Deutsche Bank and Commerzbank "speculation".

-LONDON: Germany's Finance Minister Olaf Scholz said on Friday he was in talks with banks about their future and called reports of a merger of Deutsche Bank and Commerzbank "speculation".
+LONDON: German Finance Minister Olaf Scholz said on Friday he was in talks with banks about their future and called reports of a merger of Deutsche Bank and Commerzbank "speculation".

 Scholz said he couldn't imagine what the elections have to do with the banking sector and was speculation that he could not understand.